zhang-haozhe/LeetcodeSolutions/README.md

-# 143. Reorder List
+# 148. Sort List

-You are given the head of a singly linked-list.
-The list can be represented as:
+Given the head of a linked list, return the list after sorting it in ascending order.

-L0 → L1 → … → Ln - 1 → Ln
-Reorder the list to be on the following form:

-L0 → Ln → L1 → Ln - 1 → L2 → Ln - 2 → …
-You may not modify the values in the list's nodes.
-Only nodes themselves may be changed.
+Follow up: Can you sort the linked list in O(n logn) time and O(1) memory (i.e. constant space)?

 Example 1:

-Input: head = [1,2,3,4]
+Input: head = [4,2,1,3]
-Output: [1,4,2,3]
+Output: [1,2,3,4]
 Example 2:

+Input: head = [-1,5,3,4,0]
+Output: [-1,0,3,4,5]
+Example 3:

-Input: head = [1,2,3,4,5]
+Input: head = []
-Output: [1,5,2,4,3]
+Output: []

 Constraints:

-The number of nodes in the list is in the range [1, 5 * 104].
+The number of nodes in the list is in the range [0, 5 * 104].
-1 <= Node.val <= 1000
+-105 <= Node.val <= 105

 # Result:

-Runtime: 68 ms, faster than 100.00% of Python3 online submissions for Reorder List.
+Runtime: 176 ms, faster than 91.51% of Python3 online submissions for Sort List.
-Memory Usage: 23.4 MB, less than 18.63% of Python3 online submissions for Reorder List.
+Memory Usage: 30.3 MB, less than 44.00% of Python3 online submissions for Sort List.

 # Solution:

-Time complexity: O(n)
+Time complexity: O(nlogn)
 Space complexity: O(n)

-I solved this problem by converting the linked list to a list.
-Once a list is formed, the head node points to the tail node, and then the tail node points to the head node's next node, so on so forth.
-At the end, the last node points to None to end the linked list.

-Because we create a list to store the linked list, the space complexity is O(n), and since we only traverse through each node one time, the time complexity is also O(n).
+This is not the most ideal solution because it does not use O(1) space.
+The way I approach it is to first traverse through the linked list, and then save and sort each node in a list.
+A linked list is later created from the list and then returned.
+Since all nodes are saved in a list, the space complexity is O(n), and since the sorting algorithm is the built-in quick sort, the time complexity is O(nlogn).